pnp/sp-dev-fx-extensions/samples/react-field-toggle/README.md

 # React Toggle Field Customizer

 ## Summary
-In this sample is possible to see how to implement Office UI Fabric React Toggle for the field yes/no through SPFx Extensions Field Customizers to modify in a quick way a list
+In this sample is possible to see how to implement Office UI Fabric React Toggle for the field yes/no through SPFx Extensions Field Customizers to modify in a quick way (inline editing) a list without opening the list item.

 ![Office UI Fabric React Toggle SPFx Field Customizer](./assets/react-field-toggle.gif)